justkona19/Amplience/README.md

 - Clone repo
 - Open project with visual studio
 - Perform a build (so that all nuget packages and dependencies will be restored)
-- Launch the test explorer window
+- Launch the test explorer window in visual studio
 - You will see 2 test suites
    Api Test
    Selenium Test